-Carle still had his parents’ values, and as a result, even though he did not make a lot of money working for a small non-profit museum, he owned a house, a car, and had virtually no debt other than his mortgage.
+Carle still had his parents’ values, and as a result, even though he didn’t make a lot of money working for a small non-profit museum, he owned a house, a car, and had virtually no debt other than his mortgage.

 It made for rough going in our first two years.
 For me, especially, I had to relearn how to think about money and “havingness.”
 Carle was patient with me, and I began to understand that fun could be had by making a pair of kites from tissue paper, sticks and string, rather than going to the mall and getting something expensive that I would use perhaps once.

-Seventeen years later, I have discovered that letting go of the need to “do-be-have” as the world suggests has left me room to grow spiritually and emotionally.
-It has supported me in a very happy marriage.
-It has enabled me to be content with a very small house, and to live differently than my wealthy relations.
-It has allowed me to give myself more space to simply live.
-And the fears and anxieties of my childhood are now memories.
+Decades later, I’ve discovered that letting go of the need to “do-be-have” as the world suggests leaves me room to grow spiritually and emotionally.
+It’s supported me in a very happy marriage.
+It’s enabled me to be content with a very small house, and to live differently than my wealthy relations.
+It’s allowed me to give myself more space to simply live.
+And the fears and anxieties of my childhood are now merely memories.

 Reassess your “do-be-have” ideas today.
 See if there isn’t room for some true joys made out of paper and string, rather than expensive regrets.